psh0502/StockCrawler/README.md

 You can schedule your own triggers by **Quartz**.

-I prefer to run this tool by **Windows scheduled tasker**, so I made this tiny cli for it to execute.
+I prefer to run this tool by **Windows scheduled tasker**, so I made this tiny cli for it.